 The University of Massachusetts' 403(b) Elective Deferral Savings Plan (the "403(b) plan") is a voluntary defined contribution retirement plan that operates under Section 403(b) of the Internal Revenue Code.
 Employees make contributions to the plan on a pretax basis so that taxable wages are reduced.
-There are no contributions from the University.
+There are no contributions from the university.
 Contributions made to the 403(b) plan are sent directly to the plan carrier (also referred to as "plan provider").
 The plan carrier will maintain an account which is owned by the employee.
 In addition, employees will direct how the carrier manages their investments.
-There are three approved providers: Fidelity Investments, TIAA-CREF and VALIC.
-UMass System HR Office is the Plan Administrator.
-For a summary of the 403(b) plan provisions, refer to 403(b) plan provisions

-To learn more about these programs, contact the UMass System HR Office, UMass Lowell Benefits or these companies directly:
+To learn more about these programs, contact the UMass System HR Office or email UMass Lowell Benefits.

 Once your account is set up with Fidelity, your contributions can be made automatically from your bank account, your Fidelity Account or with direct deposit from your paycheck.